Darkzarich/microservice-course-assigment-1/README.md

 [Swagger documentation](/openapi.json) was provided for this assignment but it was not required to implement all endpoints, only some of them.

+Postman collection with all endpoints was created and provided as a part of the assignment in the root directory.

 All endpoints having `/dialog` in their path are required to be implemented in the **first stage** and then moved to a new service in the **second stage**.

 Although not specified by the assignment, I decided to use [Node.js](https://nodejs.org/en/) for the monolithic application and [Go](https://golang.org/) for the new service.